Tyrrnien81/shortest-path-finder/README.md

 # Shortest_Path_Finder
-•	Developed a Java application utilizing the Dijkstra algorithm to determine the most efficient shortest paths between various buildings on the UW-Madison campus
+•	Developed a Java application utilizing the Dijkstra algorithm to determine the most efficient shortest paths between various buildings on the UW-Madison campus\n
 •	Designed and implemented an interactive user interface using JavaFX, enabling intuitive navigation and command execution for enhanced user interaction